-Gravesham Borough Council pursues a forward-looking and dynamic approach to delivering services to the local community, in doing so the authority is exposed to risk both in terms of threats and loss of opportunities.
-We provide a brief outline of the major elements of risk to which Gravesham Borough Council could potentially be exposed on our Strategic and Operational Risks page.
-The authority recognises that risks are inevitable and, in practice, cannot be entirely avoided; therefore the council will tolerate a certain degree of risk when pursuing objectives, executing strategies and delivering services.
+- 1.1 Gravesham Borough Council pursues a forward-looking and dynamic approach to delivering services to the local community, in doing so the authority is exposed to risk both in terms of threats and loss of opportunities.
+(The table in Appendix I provides a brief outline of the major elements of risk to which Gravesham Borough Council could potentially be exposed).
+The authority recognises that risks are inevitable and, in practice, cannot be entirely avoided; therefore, the council will tolerate a certain degree of risk when pursuing objectives, executing strategies and delivering services.

-The council will consider risk in most of its activities and decisions.
+- 1.2 The council will consider risk in most of its activities and decisions.
 Reports to the council's Management Team and Members require risks associated with the decision being taken to be considered.
 The council's project management approach also recognises the need to identify, manage and monitor risks as a contributing factor to effective project management.

-To ensure the council's risk appetite remains reasonable and does not exceed acceptable levels the authority has adopted a prudential approach to risk taking, whereby decisions are made within the parameters of the council's internal control arrangements as set out within the constitution.
+- 1.3 To ensure the council's risk appetite remains reasonable and does not exceed acceptable levels the authority has adopted a prudential approach to risk taking, whereby decisions are made within the parameters of the council's internal control arrangements as set out within the constitution.
 In addition, to help drive continuous improvement and promote good risk management practices, a Risk Management Strategy has been developed which supports the following key systems:

-- Corporate governance.
+- Corporate governance

-- Community focus.
+- Community focus

-- Structures and processes.
+- Structures and processes

-- Service delivery arrangements.
+- Service delivery arrangements

-- Use of resources.
+- Use of resources

-- Standards of conduct.
+- Standards of conduct

-2. Aims & objectives

-The purpose of the risk management strategy is to embed risk management into the daily operations of the council.
-Good risk management will lead to good management, good performance, good stewardship of public money, good public engagement and, ultimately, good outcomes for citizens and service users.

-The aim of the Risk Management Strategy is to:
+2. The aims & objectives of the Risk Management Strategy

-- Ensure the security of Council assets. - Ensure the safety and well-being of Members, employees and service users. - Safeguard the reputation and image of the organisation. - Prevent litigation and criminal prosecution. - Prevent corruption, fraud and financial losses. - Minimize the overall cost of risk to the organisation. - Protect the quality of service delivered. - Manage organisational, political and technological changes. - Ensure the integrity of the organisation. - Ensure sound ethical conduct and probity.
+- 2.1 The purpose of the risk management strategy is to embed risk management into the daily operations of the council.
+Good risk management will lead to good management, good performance, good stewardship of public money, good public engagement and, ultimately, good outcomes for citizens and service users. - 2.2 The aim of the Risk Management Strategy is to: - Ensure the security of Council assets. - Ensure the safety and well-being of Members, employees and service users. - Safeguard the reputation and image of the organisation. - Prevent litigation and criminal prosecution. - Prevent corruption, fraud and financial losses. - Minimize the overall cost of risk to the organisation. - Protect the quality of service delivered. - Manage organisational, political and technological changes. - Ensure the integrity of the organisation. - Ensure sound ethical conduct and probity.